AnyLog-co/documentation/02- Installation & Deployment/02- Virtualization/06- Pip Install.md

 2. Install AnyLog as a `pip` package

     Note: Use the following Python version:
-    * python3.10 for Ubuntu and MacOSX
+    * python3.10 for Ubuntu and Mac OS X
     * Python3.11 for Alpine

 Versions of AnyLog can be found in the [Downloads Page](http://173.255.254.34:31900/)